jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 Here's an example function for pulling a cracker, which goes through the steps outlined above.
 Again, my actual code is more involved mostly to give greater variety of content.

 {% highlight python %}
+# add this line to the top of the file
+import random

 @alexa.intent_handler('PullCracker')
 def pull_cracker_handler(request):
     prizes = ['mood fish', 'plastic frog', 'magnifying glass']